vierstralab/footprint-tools/README.md

 ## Usage

-Detecting footprints with FTD is easy and requires the execution of two scripts.
+Detecting footprints with FTD is easy and in the most basic mode requires the execution of two scripts.

 ### Step 1: Align sequenced DNase I cleavages

 FTD requires an alignment file in BAM format which can be made using any sequence alignment tool.
 FTD uses all reads with a MAPQ > 0.
 Typically, we also mark tags as QC fail.
+Inclusion/exclusion of reads by MAPQ and other SAM flags can be specified during execution of the software.

 ### Step 2: Create an index of the reference genome FASTA file